recruit-tech/recoil-sync-next/README.md

 #### Return

-A function which takes `paramter` that map to an atom, and its `initialValue`.
+A function which takes `parameter` that map to an atom, and its `initialValue`.

 #### Example